monirulHaque/Automata-and-Computability/readme.md

 Automata is the definitions and properties of mathematical models of computation.
 It is the study of abstract machines/computers.
 An automaton is an abstract computer/machine.
 Automata theory has applications in programming language design, compiler construction, text processing, software verification, and natural language processing etc.

-## Mathematical Notions and Terminologies
+## Essential Mathematical Notions and Terminologies
 ### Sets and Tuples
 * A set is a group of objects represented as a unit.
 Example: S = {7, 21, 57}
 * Those objects are called elements or members of that set.